Parul-tech710/qupplus-docs/README.md

 Each `.md` file covers a specific in-app feature with:

 - Clear step-by-step instructions
-- Screenshots of app usage
+- Images of app usage
 - Use cases for doctors
 - User-facing benefits